PeterNaydenov/dt-toolbox/README.md

 ## DT Toolbox API

 ### dtbox.init ()
-Create a new dt-object from data that is not a DT-model and needs a convertion.
+Create a new dt-object from data that is not a DT-model and needs a conversion.
 Please take a look on section `Init/Export Data-Models` for more details.

 ```js
 const data = {  // Standard JS object